curiousML/curiousml.github.io/README.md

 My topics of interest are the following :
 - Natural Language Processing
-- ML fairness and transparency in insurance domain
+- ML fairness and transparency
 - Semi-supervised learning and sampling methods
-- Imbalanced dataset analysis
+- Machine learning in insurance & Finance

 More broadly I am interested in mathematics behind Machine Learning and Deep Learning.